TITLE: Blood Ties(1/2)

 Grey didn't respond at first, just continued smoothing butter onto the bread.
 "So?"

-Grey looked up and pointed the knife at each of them for emphasis.
+Grey looked up, a quirk to his lips, and pointed the knife at each of them for emphasis.
 "Look, anyone can see you two are more than just work partners.
-You're obviously very good friends, or Dana wouldn't be here.
+You're obviously good friends, or Dana wouldn't be here.
 I don't call my partner 'Preston' when we're shooting hoops.
 Are you telling me you *never* use first names?"

 Scully just raised an eyebrow at Mulder's silent plea for help.
-Realizing he was on his own, he fiddled with his wineglass as he fumbled for an answer.
+Realizing he was on his own, he began fiddling with his wineglass as he fumbled for an answer.

 "I hate the name Fox.
 And Scully...she's...I don't know.
 She's Dana to her family, to her friends, but she's Scully to me."
 His disconcertion turned abruptly to irritation.
 "Are you telling me you *like* the name Grey?"

 His brother shrugged.
-"It has the virtue of originality.
-I never had to put my last initial on my papers in elementary school."
+"It has the virtue of being original.
+I never had to put my last initial on papers in elementary school."

-"You said something about a partner," Scully said.
+"You said something about a partner," Scully spoke up.
 "What do *you* do?"

 Grey grinned.
 "I was wondering if you were going to pick up on that.
 I guess law enforcement runs in the family.
 I'm a detective with the Raleigh PD -- homicide."